anjijava16/cs1004/Project/src/readme.txt

 	  earlier versions do not support iterator for loops with arrays.
 	- We haven't gone over some of the classes I used; I just looked them up on the Java API.
+	- If you decide to play a setting with a computer, note that a 3-step minimax algorithm takes about 30 seconds to complete.
 Classes:
 	class Game:
 		I created the Game class in order to make it easy to redesign the